Jesus Generation – a story of intentional community – pt 1

 FROM FRINGE TO FOLD

-Despite these distinctions, because we operated a model of church very different to mainstream conventions at that time, we found JGen to be often prejudged with a high degree of suspicion – and sometimes even open hostility – by Christian and ministry brothers and sisters.
-For much of our first decade we found that we needed a thick skin and a generous measure of grace.
-This began to change largely through the enthusiasm of significant public figures – such as Phyllis Tickle, Archbishop Rowan Williams, Mike Frost, Alan Hirsch and Archbishop Justin Welby.
-Through their work principles of intentional community and new monasticism began to reappear in the mainstream conversation of the Christian world.
+Despite these distinctions, because we operated a model of church very different to mainstream conventions at that time, we found JGen to be often prejudged with a high degree of suspicion – and sometimes open hostility – by Christian and ministry brothers and sisters.
+For much of our first decade we found that we needed a very thick skin and a generous measure of grace.
+Thankfully this began to change through the enthusiasm of significant public figures – such as Phyllis Tickle, Archbishop Rowan Williams, Mike Frost, Alan Hirsch and Archbishop Justin Welby.
+Through their work, principles of Intentional Community and New Monasticism began to reappear in the mainstream conversation of the Christian world.

 GETTING BACK TO OUR ROOTS